 - Well-Intentioned Extremist: Want to fast-track humanity's advancement and put Earth on top throughout the universe.
 Unfortunately, they're also willing to do almost anything to get there.

 - Xanatos Gambit: The Light are experts at these, setting up hedges in nearly every episode that ensures that no matter whether the heroes win or lose, The Light's plans continue moving forward.

-- You Are Number Six: Before each member was revealed they were only known by their number within the Light in the credits.
+- You Are Number 6: Before each member was revealed they were only known by their number within the Light in the credits.

-- Action Dad: While his children are never seen on screen (like Lex Luthor or Black Manta) or in the comics (like Ra's al Ghul) he uses his own experience as a father to help comfort Black Manta while he was mourning his son's catatonic state and understanding Manta's desire to avenge him.
+- Action Dad: Has had many children throughout his 50,000 years.
+He uses his own experience as a father to help comfort Black Manta while he was mourning his son's catatonic state and understanding Manta's desire to avenge him.

-- Adaptational Heroism: Sort of.
+- Adaptational Nice Guy: Sort of.
 While he's still definitely a villain here, he's more of a Knight Templar visionary as opposed to the horrifically brutal and amoral psychopath of the comics.

 - Affably Evil: He's very calm and politely spoken, as well as quite friendly with his fellow villains.

 - Ancient Evil: At 50,000 years old, Savage is significantly older than modern civilization, most ancient civilizations, and even recorded history itself.